-An effective website should fulfill its function, be it to convey a brand message, promote products, or engage site visitors.
+An effective website should fulfil its function, be it to convey a brand message, promote products, or engage site visitors.
 In a perfect world, you would hire a website development agency to ensure the development process goes smoothly.

 Below are some guidelines that will help you in your web project: